Price Volume Mix Variance Analysis in Excel

 Price Volume Mix analysis in Excel

-You also need revenue for your current and previous year as well as quantities, which is simply the number of items sold in the current and previous year.
+You also need revenue for your current and previous year and quantities, which is simply the number of items sold in the current and previous year.
 You could also replace the previous year's data with your plans, even though many people do not plan product quantities.

 Your data may vary, depending on where you exported it from.